Abdominoplasty Adelaide Snap Shot

 - you will need to wear an abdominal binder for 8 weeks post-surgery.
 It is best to buy 2 of these pre-operatively in preparation for the surgery

-The tummy tuck is a procedure that can address excess lower abdominal skin that has come about through previous pregnancies or dramatic weight loss.
-Women seeking an abdominoplasty often have trouble controlling abdominal skin with their clothing and underwear.
-You may have an “apron” of skin that hangs or skin that drapes when you lean forward.
-The result can be embarrassing, uncomfortable, painful or result in chronic rashes and skin irritations.
-Excessive abdominal tissue can certainly have negative medical and psychological effects that make you feel unattractive and self-conscious about your body.
+The Abdominoplasty Adelaide is a procedure that can address excess lower abdominal skin that has come about through previous pregnancies or dramatic weight loss.
+Those seeking an abdominoplasty in Adelaide often have trouble controlling abdominal skin with their clothing and underwear.
+They may also have concerns of excess abdominal tissue, such as the presence of an “apron” or skin that drapes when you lean forward, which can lead to chronic rashes and discomfort.

 The abdominoplasty procedure involves removing excess skin in a shape that results in a contoured waistline.
 Dr Lam will also take great care in tightening your underlying musculature to act as an internal corset.
 The scars are kept as low as possible and as short as possible.
 Liposuction is a useful adjunct to abdominoplasty and should be considered if you have significant fullness to your waist that extends backwards from your hips.